saisunku/Short-ML-projects/README.md

 ----
 Filename: `email_spam_naive_bayes.py`

-The Naïve Bayes is based on the Bayes rule.
+The NaÃ¯ve Bayes is based on the Bayes rule.
 Given a test email `test_email`, we estimate the probability of it being a spam email as follows:

 `P(spam|test_email) = P(test_email|spam) * P(spam) / P(test_email)`